🇮🇳 National News

 |---|---|

-| Location | South China Sea; ~120 nautical miles west of Luzon, Philippines; ~470 nm from China’s coast |
+| Location | South China Sea; ~120 nautical miles west of Philippine island of Luzon |

-| Philippines’ legal basis | 200-nautical-mile EEZ under UNCLOS |
+| Philippines’ legal basis | Within 200-nautical-mile EEZ under UNCLOS |

-| China’s claim basis | Nine-Dash Line |
+| China’s claim | Nine-Dash Line |

-| Legal ruling | PCA (2016): China’s maritime claims ruled unlawful under international law |
+| PCA ruling (2016) | Rejected China’s maritime claims; blockade ruled unlawful under international law |

 🔬 Science & Technology

 The International Union for Conservation of Nature (IUCN) officially uplisted both the Emperor penguin (Aptenodytes forsteri) and the Antarctic fur seal (Arctocephalus gazella) to the Endangered category on its Red List of Threatened Species on 9 April 2026.
-Climate change is the primary driver of both reclassifications.
+Climate change is the primary driver of both downgrades.
 A third species — the southern elephant seal — was moved from Least Concern to Vulnerable.

 | Species | Previous Status | New Status | Key Reason |